Are you looking for a creative way to stay busy as the winter months drag on or if you are stuck at home indefinitely?

 31. Scrappy Dog Leash

-Do you have a dog whom you love?
+Do you have a dog that you love?
 Does your puppy need a new leash?
 Before you head out to buy one, check out this idea.

 32. Cozy Pillow Bed

-If you have kids which like to lounge everywhere, consider making them a pillow bed.
+If you have kids that like to lounge everywhere, consider making them a pillow bed.
 It’s a portable and soft option to provide comfort.

 33. Sock Monkey

 Sock monkeys have been around for a long time.
 Why not continue the tradition with your children or grandchildren?